Identifying Retail Leasing Talent

 We are confident that this Greenfield Leasing Predictive Profile can be successfully applied to predict who would be successful in the front-end leasing or repositioning activity of a retail development.

-How information can be applied.
+How can information be applied?

 3. Vice President Retail Leasing